 What are you trying to achieve?

-Depending on your goals, your financial situation and your risk appetite, you could take a more aggressive approach or a more subdued one to growing your property portfolio.
-Either way, your approach needs to be well calculated and in line with your personal goals and risk appetite.
-What is the point of building a big property portfolio with many investment properties if you can't afford to hold them?
-Similarly, you should know what level of investment is safe for you so you can take the required calculated risk and avoid limiting your potential.
-It is vital that each property you buy serves a clearly defined purpose and helps you achieve the end goal, don’t just buy properties for the sake of owning them.
+Depending on your goals, financial status, and risk tolerance, you could adopt a more aggressive or more conservative strategy to build your property portfolio.
+In either case, your approach must be well calculated and consistent with your specific goals and risk tolerance.
+What's the sense of amassing a large property portfolio full of investment properties if you can't afford to keep them all?
+Similarly, you should understand what amount of investment is appropriate for you so that you can take the necessary calculated risk without limiting your potential.
+It is critical that each property you purchase has a specific function and contributes to your overall aim; do not simply purchase properties for the sake of owning them.

 What is your starting capital?

-You may have $50,000 to $60,000, or you might have $200,000 to invest.
-With $50,000, you should be able to purchase one property below market value and use its equity in six to 12 months to purchase another (if your lender will let you).
-With the right strategy, you may be able to use one deposit to buy many investment properties over time, but probably not straight away.
-If you more savings, perhaps $200,000, you may be able to buy four properties below market value, then access the equity on those four to buy four more in six to 12 months.
-While you can buy a property with a lower deposit, you will also need to cover the cost of lenders mortgage insurance which adds a high cost to the investment and increases the waiting time to withdraw equity.
-Is it worth waiting and saving up your pennies, or is it better to invest with what you have got right now?
-Are there other sources of capital or assets which you can use to generate a property deposit?
-Either way, the savings and the deposits you are able to affect the rate at which you can grow your property portfolio.
+You could have $50,000 to $60,000 to invest, or you could have $200,000 to invest.
+With $50,000, you should be able to buy one house at a discount and leverage the equity in six to twelve months to buy another (if your lender will let you).
+With the right plan, you may be able to use a single deposit to purchase a number of investment homes over time, but not immediately.
+If you had additional funds, say $200,000, you could be able to buy four houses for less than market value, then use the equity from those four to buy four more in six to twelve months.
+While a lower deposit can be used to purchase a home, you will also need to cover the cost of lenders' mortgage insurance, which adds a significant cost to the investment and lengthens the time it takes to remove equity.
+Is it preferable to wait and save your pennies, or is it better to invest with what you have now?
+Is it possible to generate a property deposit using other sources of funds or assets?
+In any case, your ability to save and deposit money affects the rate at which you can develop your property portfolio.

-Purchase "bread and butter properties” – that is, properties with expected continual growth.
-If your properties are growing by around five per cent each year, then your portfolio will be paying for itself in the background while you focus on living your life.
-Aside from purchasing with upside for growth, you should always buy below market value so you can establish a net worth position from day one, and leave a buffer in case you need to sell quickly.
-For this reason, it is important to be wary of all bargain cash cows, and not all positive cash flow properties make good long-term low-risk investment prospects.
-Buying properties with a neutral to positive cash flow means that your portfolio will be taking care of itself and not hurting your personal cash flow each week.
+Purchase "bread and butter properties," or properties with long-term growth potential.
+If your properties rise at a 5% annual rate, your portfolio will pay for itself in the background while you focus on living your life.
+Aside from buying with potential for growth, you should always buy below market value to establish a net worth position from the start and leave a buffer in case you need to sell quickly.
+As a result, it is critical to avoid all bargain cash cows, and not all positive cash flow properties make good long-term low-risk investment opportunities.
+Purchasing properties with neutral to positive cash flow means that your portfolio will take care of itself and will not deplete your own cash flow each week.

 How have you structured your financing?

-It is of utmost importance to set up the right borrowing structure from the very beginning of your investing.
-It is no good to go and buy your first property, only to find out 12 months down the track that you can't access your equity to purchase more.
-Choosing the right broker with experience in financing large property portfolios can be the difference between accumulating a large portfolio quickly, and getting stuck after purchasing one or two properties.
-The same can be said about your success team at large.
-The right financial planner, accountant, solicitor and buyer's agent will all partner with you to help you achieve your goals.
-The wrong ones – those with no knowledge or experience in the property investment strategy you have chosen – will do nothing for your success.
+It is critical to establish the proper borrowing structure from the start of your investing.
+It's no good buying your first home only to discover 12 months later that you can't access your equity to buy another.
+Choosing the correct broker with experience in financing large property portfolios might mean the difference between easily building a huge portfolio and becoming stuck after buying one or two properties.
+The same may be said for your entire success team.
+The right financial planner, accountant, solicitor, and buyer's agent will work with you to achieve your objectives.
+The wrong ones, those that have no understanding or experience in the property investment approach you've chosen, will do nothing to help you succeed.

 What is your mindset?